Cataloging & Classification Quarterly

 Cataloging & Classification Quarterly is a peer-reviewed, scholarly journal that publishes articles about library cataloging, classification, metadata, indexing, information retrieval, information management, and other topics related to library cataloging.
-Cataloging & Classification Quarterly is notable for being the only academic journal devoted to library cataloging.
-Despite its name, the journal is now published eight times a year, but occasionally some issues are combined.
+Despite its name, the journal is published eight times a year, but occasionally some issues are combined.
 Thematic issues are interspersed with general issues.

 History

 Cataloging & Classification Quarterly (CCQ) began publishing in 1980.
-Previous editors have been C. Donald Cook (founding editor; volumes 1-2, 1980-1982), George E. Gibbs (volumes 3-5, 1983-1985), and Ruth C. Carter (volumes 6-41, 1985-2006).
+Previous editors have included C. Donald Cook (founding editor; volumes 1–2, 1980–1982), George E. Gibbs (volumes 3–5, 1983–1985), and Ruth C. Carter (volumes 6-41, 1985–2006).
 The editor-in-chief since volume 42 has been Sandra K. Roe.
 The journal was published by Haworth Press until 2007 when the company was acquired by Taylor and Francis, the current publisher.